mwitjez/CountryGuesser/README.md

 ## 📄 **License**

 This project is licensed under the MIT License, permitting free use, modification, and distribution.
 The software is provided "as-is," without any warranty.
+For details, see the [LICENSE](./LICENSE) file.

 ---
 ## 🙏 **Acknowledgments**